 One cookie cutter model can't fit everyone at the end of the day.

 Knowledge is power hence why I want to start speaking up more about the sex positive community.

-When I was in an open marriage and we went to sex clubs on the weekends, we met the most amazing and kindest married couples.
+When I was in an open marriage and we went to sex clubs on the occasional weekend, we met the most amazing and kindest married couples.